 The Right of Return

-Near the end of the tour, we returned to the 1948 War, which is called the Independence War by the Israelis, and the Nakba (“catastrophe”) by the Palestinians.
-The Palestinian guide talked about the millions of refugees, who had to leave their homes and move to different Arab countries or regions, like Lebanon, Syria, the West Bank, and the Gaza Strip.
-Then he talked about the fact that Israel deprives those refugees – no matter if they are first-generation refugees or their descendants – of the Right of Return.
-The State of Israel and many Israelis say that the Palestinian Right of Return is not realistic.
+Near the end of the tour, we returned to the 1948 War, called the Independence War by the Israelis, and the Nakba (“catastrophe”) by the Palestinians.
+The Palestinian guide mentioned the millions of refugees who left their homes and moved to different Arab countries or regions, like Lebanon, Syria, the West Bank, and the Gaza Strip.
+Then he talked about the fact that Israel deprives those refugees of the Right of Return, whether they are first-generation refugees or their descendants.
+The State of Israel and many Israelis say the Palestinian Right of Return is unrealistic.
 To which homes will they return?
-The homes which were abandoned during the war were taken by the state and later passed on to Jewish residents.
-One of the tour members asked if there was any nation which already used the Right of Return before the Palestinians, and the two guides couldn’t think of such a nation.
+The homes abandoned during the war were taken by the state and later passed on to Jewish residents.
+One of the tour members asked if any nation already used the Right of Return before the Palestinians, and the two guides couldn’t think of such a nation.
 “But most of today’s refugees come from dangerous countries, so they don’t want to return,” commented the Israeli guide.

 The Oslo II Accords

-We also talked about the Oslo Agreements, the Oslo II Accords, which were signed in 1995 between the Government of Israel and the Palestine Liberation Organization.
+We also discussed the Oslo Agreements, the Oslo II Accords, signed in 1995 between the Government of Israel and the Palestine Liberation Organization.
 Those agreements were supposed to pave the way to a Palestinian State within five years, but as our Palestinian guide said: “The agreements were signed in 1995.
 Now we’re in 2020, and the idea of a Palestinian state is slowly disappearing”.
-At first, the agreements were fulfilled and Israel began withdrawing from a number of areas in the West Bank, but at some point, this stopped due to Israel’s claim that the Palestinians were not fulfilling their part of the agreement.
-The agreement exploded when the Palestinians began the Second Intifada, which was a dreadful time of violence against Israel.
-The Palestinian guide showed some maps and said that Israel did not fulfill the agreement, since it did not withdraw to the lines of 1967.
+At first, the agreements were fulfilled, and Israel began withdrawing from several areas in the West Bank, but at some point, this stopped due to Israel’s claim that the Palestinians were not fulfilling their part of the agreement.
+The agreement exploded when the Palestinians began the Second Intifada, a dreadful time of violence against Israel.
+The Palestinian guide showed some maps and said that Israel did not fulfill the agreement since it did not withdraw to the lines of 1967.
 Someone from the group asked if he was sure that the Oslo agreements talked about the lines of 1967, and the guide said that he was sure.
-I took a look at the Oslo agreements later and didn’t find that it mentioned the lines of 1967, but maybe I missed it.
+I looked at the Oslo agreements later and didn’t find that it mentioned the lines of 1967, but maybe I missed it.
 Tell me in the comments if you find anything.
 Here’s the text of the Oslo Agreements.

 Those were just a few of the subjects discussed during the tour.
-Bottom line – I would definitely recommend joining the Dual Narrative Tour in Jerusalem.
-If you’re a Jew, an Israeli, or a Palestinian it might get you pissed, but I’m always in favor of getting to know each other better – and this tour gives a great perspective of the Israeli-Palestinian conflict from both sides.
-Still, I would highly recommend reading well about the conflict beforehand, so you will be sure about the facts and be able to distinguish between opinions and facts.
-I also recommend taking an active part in the tour and asking lots of questions, so that you will be able to get the most out of it.
+Bottom line – I recommend joining the Dual Narrative Tour in Jerusalem.
+If you’re a Jew, an Israeli, or a Palestinian, it might get you pissed, but I’m always in favor of getting to know each other better – and this tour gives a great perspective of the Israeli-Palestinian conflict from both sides.
+Still, I would highly recommend reading well about the conflict beforehand so you will be sure about the facts and be able to distinguish between opinions and facts.
+I also recommend taking an active part in the tour and asking lots of questions so that you can get the most out of it.

-You can book the Dual Narrative Tour of Jerusalem through Abraham Tours.
-It maybe isn’t the most budget-friendly tour, but is totally worth it!
+You can book the Jerusalem Dual Narrative Tour through Abraham Tours.
+It may not be the most budget-friendly tour, but is totally worth it!

 Pin this post for later!

-This tour review was written on January 2019.
-I chose to independently join the tour and was not sponsored by any organization.
+This tour review was written in January 2020.
+I chose to join the tour and was not sponsored by any organization.